markinascimento/markinascimento/README.md

 # Hey 👋

-My name is Marcos Vinicius, I'm from Brazil I am a computer science academic currently in the eight period. 👨🏻‍💻🇧🇷
+My name is Marcos Vinicius, I have a bachelor's degree in computer science. 👨🏻‍💻🇧🇷

 🔥 Technology Enthusiast